Nickel Boys: Plot

 In 1962 Jim Crow-era Tallahassee, Florida, young African-American Elwood Curtis appears destined for great things in the classroom.
 His Black teacher encourages him to think for himself, rejecting Southern textbooks' slanted view of history.
-However, Elwood is raised by his doting grandmother, whose father died in a prison cell under suspicious circumstances, and who worries that White society will retaliate against him if he participates in the growing Civil Rights Movement, which he does.
-Images of Martin Luther King, Sidney Poitier, and other civil rights icons are shown, and appear throughout the film, along with other montages, such as images of the U.S. space program.
+Elwood is raised by Hattie, his doting grandmother whose father died in a prison cell under suspicious circumstances.
+Elwood worries that White society will retaliate against him if he participates in the growing Civil Rights Movement, which he does.

-One day, Elwood is accepted into a tuition-free accelerated study program at an HBCU.
+One day, Elwood is accepted into a tuition-free accelerated study program at a HBCU.
 While hitchhiking to campus, he is picked up by a man driving a stolen car.
 The police catch the man and convict Elwood of being his accomplice.
 Because Elwood is underage, he is sent to the Nickel Academy, a reform school.

 Nickel is internally segregated; White students enjoy comfortable accommodations and personal attention from staff, while Black students are housed in shabby facilities, and the school makes little attempt to educate them.
-Although Spencer, the White superintendent, tells the Black students that they can be released for good behavior, in practice they cannot leave until they turn eighteen, as the school makes money hiring them out as convict labor.
-(Spencer's wife shows Elwood some kindness, donating Pride and Prejudice and other books to the boys and allowing him to use her house's pool, but Elwood had to do free labor for her.)
+Though Spencer, the White superintendent, tells the Black students that they can be released for good behavior, in practice they cannot leave until they turn eighteen, as the school makes money hiring them out as convict labor.
 It is implied that some students are sexually abused.